Web Toolbar by Wibiya Megalithomania Conference 4th - 5th May 2024, plus Four Days of Tours

 Peter and Sue return to Megalithomania to give another of their inspiring powerpoint presentations and this will be the official book launch of their new publication.
 They will present a blend of the latest research into megaliths, our prehistoric ancestors, and sacred landscapes, along with their own experiences over nearly 30 years of travelling around the world seeking ancient wisdom and sacred places.
 Their story will take you all over the UK, as well as to Ireland, Egypt, Greece, Malta, Menorca, Portugal and Brittany, as they share some of their magical experiences and the wisdom they were gifted.
 Their talk will end with live earth-healing chanting and drumming.

 Hugh and JJ share new research from southeast Anatolia, looking at the 11,600 year-old site of Göbekli Tepe, and how new research by archaeologists is painting an updated picture of what is happened there.
 Recent discoveries include painted statues, human remains and smaller buildings which are being labelled as domestic dwellings.
 Questions are now also being asked why the late Klaus Schmidt and his groundbreaking discoveries he initially made at the site are being undermined, which he called 'The World's First Temple'.
 This, along with any 'fringe' ideas still being ridiculed and dismissed, including proven astronomical alignments also come under the spotlight.
-Hugh and JJ taks a close look at the new discoveries and have realised that conclusions can't be made just yet, providing alternative narratives that are just as consistent with what has been unearthed so far.
+Hugh and JJ taks a close look at the new discoveries and have realised that certain conclusions can't be made just yet, providing alternative narratives that are just as consistent with what has been unearthed so far.
+JJ will also present a simple and effective explanation for Pillar 43 or the 'Vulture Stone' and how it links to her research on the 'Golden Gate of the Ecliptic.

 HUGH EVANS